jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 3. Install NVIDIA SE3nv transformer
 *Note, NVIDIA CUDA GPUs which all 3 ML models utilize are not supported for Macs with Apple Silicon chips.
 The following instructions are to adjust RFDiffusion to be compatible with Macs (running solely on CPU), which means all predictions will be 5-10 times slower than with GPU.*
 ### On Mac
+- Make sure you are in the RFdiffusion directory (exit the models folder)
+  <pre> cd .. </pre>
+- Right after the "create conda env" step, you can rename it to rfdiff or something like that to make it clearer as we will make a few more environments
+ <pre> conda rename -n OLD_ENV_NAME NEW_ENV_NAME </pre>
 - Follow the "All System Architecture except ARM (Apple Silicon) Architectures" Rosetta Beta [documentation](https://sites.google.com/omsf.io/rfdiffusion/getting-started/installation?authuser=0#h.t92xhy8bjdqc) if you have an Intel chip Mac <br>
 - Follow the "ARM-Based (Apple Silicon) Architectures" Rosetta Beta [documentation](https://sites.google.com/omsf.io/rfdiffusion/getting-started/installation?authuser=0#h.t92xhy8bjdqc) if you have an M1-4 chip Mac <br>
 - Copy and enter the following one at a time